-How Financial Services businesses can use their existing Microsoft licenses to drive digital transformation in 2021
+How Financial Services businesses can make the most of their Microsoft Licences

-A key Microsoft offering in the financial industry is the Power Platform.
-This can play a central role in increasing the operational efficiency of financial services providers.
-It does so through the deployment of business process automation, applications, integrated reporting and even chatbots that can be used internally within Teams or as a customer-facing service.
+The Power Platform simplifies the deployment of business process automation, applications, integrated reporting and even chatbots that can be used internally within Teams or as a customer-facing service.
+Plus, it integrates natively with the entire Microsoft stack.

 You can benefit from an end-to-end solution designed for even the most complex control frameworks and regulatory requirements.
 By integrating existing and new capabilities in Microsoft 365, Azure, Dynamics 365, and Microsoft Power Platform, Microsoft Cloud for Financial Services is able to unlock unprecedented value for your business.